dotnet/docs/docs/framework/data/adonet/sql/linq/how-to-make-entities-serializable.md

 # How to: Make Entities Serializable
 You can make entities serializable when you generate your code.
 Entity classes are decorated with the <xref:System.Runtime.Serialization.DataContractAttribute> attribute, and columns with the <xref:System.Runtime.Serialization.DataMemberAttribute> attribute.

- Developers using Visual Studio can use the [!INCLUDE[vs_ordesigner_long](../../../../../../includes/vs-ordesigner-long-md.md)] for this purpose.
+ Developers using Visual Studio can use the Object Relational Designer for this purpose.

  If you are using the SQLMetal command-line tool, use the **/serialization** option with the `unidirectional` argument.
 For more information, see [SqlMetal.exe (Code Generation Tool)](../../../../../../docs/framework/tools/sqlmetal-exe-code-generation-tool.md).